helloturbine/turbine-docs/docs/records/shipments.md

 Turbine distinguishes between the estimated arrival date of freight shipments and their actual arrival date, providing valuable insight into your on-time delivery percentage.
 The data gathered from this distinction serves several use cases, including optimizing inventory processes, evaluating the efficiency of your logistics process, and quickly identifying delays or supply chain disruptions.
 In cases where a delay is excessive, Turbine raises an exception, enabling you to adjust your plans accordingly.

 ## Shipment Carrier Integrations
 Turbine currently offers integrations with C.H.
-Robinson and Flexport.
+Robinson, Flexport, and Easypost.

 Freight shipments from those C. H. Robinson will auto-populate on your Shipments dashboard.